Joyas/date-converter/README.md

 In order to install the project, you have to:

   * Install a web server (Apache for example) using PHP with a higher version than 5.3.8.
+(I recommand you to use WAMP/MAMP or LAMP if you are not used to those technologies.
+They contain a web server, a mysql server and a good version of PHP)
   * Install a database server with PDO (a mysql server and mysql_pdo for example).
   * Then, you can download the date-converter project on github.
-  * Then you have to download composer.phar on https://getcomposer.org/download/ and execute the command line "php composer.phar update" in the project directory, in order to download all the extentions which are needed for date-converter.
+  * You have to download composer.phar on https://getcomposer.org/download/ and execute the command line "php composer.phar update" in the project directory, in order to download all the extentions which are needed for date-converter.
-  * Now, the project should be well initialize, so you just have to launch the web server and go to http://localhost/date-converter/web/config.php (With the good port) in order to know if everything is alright.
+  * Now, the project should be well initialize, so you just have to launch the web server and go to http://localhost/date-converter/web/config.php (with the good port) in order to know if everything is alright.
-  * Then, you must configure the database server in the file /app/config/parameters.yml
+  * Then, you must configure the database server in the file /app/config/parameters.yml (If you are using WAMP/MAMP/LAMP, the default port is 8889, the password and username are root, and you should name your database date-converter)
   * In order to create the database, launch php app/console doctrine:database:create
   * Then, you should import the initial data on your database by importing the file "db.sql" situated at the root of date-converter.
+If you do not do that, an exception will be throw if you go to /documentation because the table King must be set.
   * After, you can go to http://localhost/date-converter/web/app_dev.php/documentation (with the good port) in order to have more information about this project !
 If an error 404 appears, there is probably a problem with your web server or the URL (maybe the port), otherwise the problem should come from the database server.

 I recommand you to download WAMP (on windows), LAMP (on Linux) or MAMP (on MacOS).
 Those packages already contain the web server Apache, a good version of PHP, and a mysql server.

+Finally, you can enjoy the application and modify it as much as you want!
+Enjoy ! :)

 Install this project: OSx
 -----------------